paolo-projects/pdf-manager/README.md

 ##### Mac OSX
 A **Mac OSX 10.12+** release is provided in the *releases* section.

-The feature that allows you to drag selected pages from the page thumbnails area to your desktop is only working on windows atm.

 #### Linux
 On Linux you have to compile the software on your own.
 First get MuPDF library v1.16.0 and run: